fsr/csharp-lessons/_exercises/05_abstract_shapes.md

 ### Step 3

-Create a new class `Circle` that also derive from Shape.
+Create a new class `Circle` that also derive from `Shape`.
 This class needs also the following member:

 - a `private` field and `public` for the radius
   - if the radius changed (per `set`) it should recalculate the area